Max-Derner/python-lessons/Lesson_00/07_loops.md

 for item in iterable:
     # do something with item
 ```
-Note that 4 spaces of indentation define what code is in scope for the list
+Note the codeblock defining scope

 So, for example if you want to do a countdown, you could do this:
 ```